flavioedu-dev/flavioedu-dev/README.md

-# Olá, eu sou Flávio Eduardo ✌
+# Hello, I'm Flávio Eduardo ✌

+Frontend developer and I also have a little fun with the backend, I am passionate about technology, I have a love of learning and I am grateful for every learning.
+Currently, graduating as a technologist in Systems Analysis and Development at IFPI Campus Picos.

-## Estatísticas Github
+## Github status

 <div style="border:1px solid #fff;">